zo-el/rpc-websockets/README.md

 **rpc-websockets** is built on Node.js and supports both LTS and Current versions.

-Use the free OSS edition in order to implement and manage your own WebSocket server instances, or subscribe for our [Pro plan](#pro-features) and have us manage your instances and provide you with management of your methods, events and notifications on an easy-to-use Web Management portal.
+Use the free OSS edition in order to implement and manage your own WebSocket server instances.

 ## Quick start